Mosser Hobnail Glass

 1. Mold Sharpness & Finish

-Vintage molds worn over decades leave softer detail.
+Vintage moulds worn over decades leave softer detail.

-Mosser molds are either new copies or refurbished originals — detail is sharp.
+Mosser mouds are either new copies or refurbished originals — detail is sharp.

 2. Labels & Signatures